← Back to all work

 Interactive Prototype

 Built a working HTML/JS prototype with auth, resource browsing, checkout, and sharing flows.
-When the primary users were identified as elderly neighbors, the entire prototype was rebuilt with accessibility as a first-class constraint — 52px minimum touch targets, high-contrast styling, plain language, and persistent bottom navigation.
+When the primary users were identified as elderly neighbors, the entire prototype was rebuilt with accessibility as a first-class constraint — 52px minimum touch targets, high-contrast styling, and plain language throughout.

 3